-CRR Holders will be paid or charged for Congestion costs depending on the type of CRRs held by the CRR Holder, the direction of Congestion as measured through the IFM, and the LMP as calculated in the IFM.
-CRRs will be funded through the revenues associated with the IFM Congestion Charge, CRR Charges, and the CRR Balancing Account.
-The CRR Payments and CRR Charges will be settled first on a daily basis for each Settlement Period of the DAM.
-A daily true up will then be conducted in the clearing of the CRR Balancing Account pursuant to Section 11.2.4.4.1.
+The CAISO will pay or charge CRR Holders for Congestion costs depending on the: (1) type of CRRs held by the CRR Holder; (2) direction of Congestion as measured through the IFM; (3) MCC as calculated in the IFM; and (4) IFM congestion revenue the CAISO collects on binding Transmission Constraints over which a CRR is modeled as having a PTDF.
+The CAISO provides payments to CRR Holders for CRRs that have positive Daily CRR Settlement Values and charges CRR Holders whose CRRs have negative Daily CRR Settlement Values.
+The CAISO will settle payments and charges associated with Daily CRR Settlement Values on a daily basis, and will settle potential Monthly CRR Make-Whole Payments on a monthly basis.

 11.2.4.1 Calculation of the IFM Congestion Charge